15 Best Things to Do in Newtown (CT)

 This cherished attraction for kids was the brainchild of a group of local mothers who wanted to recreate a children’s museum experience closer to home.

-The museum was set up in 2011 and opened in its current guise in 2015, letting kids grapple with big scientific concepts through hands-on experimentation.
+The museum was set up in 2011 and recently moved into new digs.
+EverWonder encourages kids to grapple with big scientific concepts through hands-on experimentation.

-The exhibits were developed by major regional science museums, like the Rochester Museum & Science Center and the Sciencenter of Ithaca, and include a Three-Wheeled Racer Car Track, a Theramin Sound Instrument, Swinging Pendulums and Tornado Tubes.
+The exhibits were developed by major regional science museums, like the Rochester Museum & Science Center and the Sciencenter of Ithaca.
+These include a science lab/makerspace, weather exhibits, a theremin, a scale model of Newtown, main street, and more.

-These are accompanied by live animals like a ball python, bearded dragons and albino African clawed frogs, and iPad table, a LEGO table, a Digital Media Lab & Studio, Tinker Stations, a Magnet Wall and far more than we could possibly list here.
+Added to that are live animal exhibits, like a ball python, bearded dragons and albino African clawed frogs.
+Elsewhere you’ve got an iPad table, a LEGO table, a Digital Media Lab & Studio, Tinker Stations, a Magnet Wall, and far more than I could possibly list here.

 Edmond Town Hall TheaterSource: Edmond Town Hall / facebook